Neighborhood Info Without The Neighborhood Drama. Learn more

 Remove Standing Water

-Standing water sources attract nasty insects, like mosquitoes, earwigs, and roaches.
+Standing water sources attract nasty insects, such as mosquitoes, earwigs, and roaches.
 Homeowners should try to limit the buildup of standing water as much as possible.
-Check garden hose faucets, sprinkler lines, gutter drainage, and utility mains before cold weather sets in to prevent much costlier problems down the road.
+Check garden hose faucets, sprinkler lines, gutter drainage, and utility mains before cold weather sets in to prevent pooling water down the road.

 Clean Your Gutters